shameelsadaka/unfake/README.md

 <h1 align="center">It's True</h1>

-<p align="center">A project done by Yellow Labs as a social commitment to reduce the use of fake, mystery origin
+<p align="center">A project done by YKnots as a social commitment to reduce the use of fake, mystery origin
 requirement/help forward messages with untraceable source.</p>